-If you have a disability, long-term illness or are neurodivergent and you feel that prevents you from meeting any of the essential criteria, please contact us to discuss what reasonable adjustments we can make for you.
+If you have a disability or long-term illness that you feel prevents you from meeting any of the essential criteria, please contact us to discuss what reasonable adjustments we can make for you.

 As an equal opportunities' employer, we particularly welcome applications from United Kingdom Minority Ethnic / Global Majority Heritage (UKME/GMH) candidates who are currently underrepresented in our organisation.
 All appointments will be made on merit of skill and experience relative to the role.